-Dr. Cronstein has served on numerous committees at NYU School of Medicine and the American College of Rheumatology.
+Dr. Cronstein has served on numerous committees at NYU Langone and the American College of Rheumatology.
 He was a member of the New York chapter of the Arthritis Foundation Grant Review Committee, where he later served as chair.
 He is also a past president of the New York Rheumatism Association.
 He is currently a member of the boards of directors of the New York chapter of the Arthritis Foundation and the American College of Rheumatology.

 Dr. Cronstein has been a recipient of the Clinical Investigator Award from the NIH and the Irene Duggan Arthritis Investigator Award.
 He also received the Whitehead Presidential Fellowship from NYU.
 Dr. Cronstein is also the recipient of the Howley Award of the Arthritis Foundation for Research and was named a Master of the American College of Rheumatology.